turingschool/f1-fall-winter-breaks-exercises/fall/comp-recreation-login.md

 ## Deliverable

-Complete this challenge **in a CodePen.** Submit the link to that CodePen in the Google Form provided in the cohort channel.
+Complete this challenge **in a CodePen.** Provide the link in your submission gist.

 ## Comp